mauriciodn/miniapi/README.md

 # miniapi - (Work in progress)
-Small application to handle a login and display airlines search results
+Small application to handle a login and display hotel search results

 ### Details
 The app is incomplete.
 Still work to do (like handle errors, add styles, show search results, etc)